compareit4mehub/yalla-challenge/README.md

 - Java 1.8
 - Grails 4.0.0
 - Get the project running, you can get help from the grails website
-- (Recommendation) Install IntelliJ Community Edition
+- IntelliJ Community Edition (Optional, but recommended)

 ## Task Overview